-The DB\ENV->get\lk\partitions() method returns the number of partitions in lk\partitions.
+The DbEnv::get_lk_partitions() method returns the number of partitions in lk_partitions.

-The DB\ENV->get\lk\partitions() method may fail and return one of the following non-zero errors:
+The DbEnv::get_lk_partitions() method may fail and throw a DbException exception, encapsulating one of the following non-zero errors, or return one of the following non-zero errors:

 The method was called on an environment which had been opened without being configured for locking.